HighBay/Binder-Plugin-Intellij/README.md

 adds all imports to all of the files. adds url to the Webservice class.

-#Warning this will overwrite any changes you have made to the binder files if redownloaded.
+#Warning Redownloading will overwrite any changes you have made to the binder files.

 #License